cortezcristian/express4crud/README.md

 Notice our record says now 28 instead of 27.

+## Flash Messages

+Let's imagine that in a more complex scenario you need to implement error messages between the request.
+The case could be something like:

+1. The user edits the form (GET request /p/edit/:id)
+2. The user submits new data (POST request /p/edit/:id), and submits something that is not a Number into the age field.
+3. So instead of redirecting to `/list`.
+We run some backend validation and show an error message indicating the problem.
+(GET request /p/edit/:id)

+In order to resolve this problem we will need to

 ## Final
 If you want to see the complete demo, you can go ahead and clone this repo.